 Night sky is the indigo blue backdrop for the bright stars that draw our eyes to the heavens inviting us to imagine distant worlds not yet seen by humans.
 When daylight returns and the stellar displays have disappeared against sky blue we know they are still there, just hidden.

-Consciousness works a bit like this.
+Our higher consciousness works a bit like this too.